Kittens (under 1 year of age) are $125 each and $100 for the second.

 - Contact the Contra Costa Times to run a “found pet” ad for free.
 Call (925) 933-2020.

 - Call local pet stores or vets to see if anyone has reported a lost cat to them.
-Some pet stores (like Pet Food Express) or vets (like Montecito Animal Clinic in Pacheco) have bulletin boards where people can post lost/found flyers.
+Some pet stores (like Pet Food Express) or vets (like Four Corners Animal Hospital and Montecito Animal Clinic in Pacheco) have bulletin boards where people can post lost/found flyers.

 My son or daughter needs to complete community service for their school—can they volunteer with CC4C?